nrfconnect/sdk-nrf/samples/nrf9160/ciphersuites/README.rst

 Next, it provisions a root CA certificate to the modem using the :ref:`modem_key_mgmt` library.
 Provisioning must be done before connecting to the LTE network because the certificates can only be provisioned when the device is not connected.

-The sample then iterates through a list of TLS ciphersuites, attempting connection to the host with each one of them.
+The sample then iterates through a list of TLS cipher suites, attempting connection to the host with each one of them.
-The sample connects successfully to the host (``www.example.com``) with the ciphersuites that are supported by the host, while unsupported ciphersuites cause a connection failure, setting ``errno`` to ``95``.
+The sample connects successfully to the host (``www.example.com``) with the cipher suites that are supported by the host, while unsupported cipher suites cause a connection failure, setting ``errno`` to ``95``.

-Finally, the sample provides a summary of the ciphersuites that are supported and not supported by the host, ``example.com``.
+Finally, the sample provides a summary of the cipher suites that are supported and not supported by the host, ``example.com``.

 Obtaining a certificate
 =======================